BCom Writing Skills Notes Study Material

 (iv) Collection of data and facts as per thoughts and

-(v) to make proper sequence of message.
+(v) to make a proper sequence of messages.

 Second Stage